refinedev/refine/documentation/blog/2024-06-25-next-refine-pwa.md

 ### Benefits of PWA

-I wanted to share some thoughts on why Progressive Web Apps (PWAs) are usefull for our projects.
+I wanted to share some thoughts on why Progressive Web Apps (PWAs) are useful for our projects.
 These are the reasons:

 **Performance**: PWAs are blistering fast.
 Once loaded, they cache resources and run well in case of a poor Internet connection.